-In Florida, NWS IMETs are located at NWS Jacksonville, NWS Tampa Bay-Ruskin, NWS Melbourne, NWS Miami an NWS Key West.
+In Florida, NWS IMETs are located at NWS Jacksonville, NWS Tampa Bay-Ruskin and NWS Melbourne,

 User agencies will reimburse the NWS for all costs associated with IMET mobilizations set forth in the National Agreement.
 Reimbursable expenses include overtime, per diem, travel, equipment maintenance, and transportation of the IMET and equipment.